Suit attacking Super Bowl ticket policies meets court defeat

 Finkelman’s suit was dismissed twice by a federal judge in New Jersey, but in 2017 a federal appeals court directed New Jersey’s Supreme Court to rule on the state law issue.
 Arguments were held in September.

+The New Jersey court agreed with Finkelman that the sale of tickets through the lottery constituted a public sale, but ruled that the 95 percent requirement only applied to those tickets.

-Writing for a unanimous court Wednesday, Justice Anne Patterson wrote, “We do not consider the NFL’s distribution of other tickets to the 2014 Super Bowl to its teams, other selected individuals, and entities to constitute the unlawful withholding of more than five percent of ‘tickets to an event prior to the tickets’ release for sale to the general public’” under the relevant state law.
+“We do not consider the NFL’s distribution of other tickets to the 2014 Super Bowl to its teams, other selected individuals, and entities to constitute the unlawful withholding of more than five percent of ‘tickets to an event prior to the tickets’ release for sale to the general public’” under the relevant state law, Justice Anne Patterson wrote.

 Bruce Nagel, an attorney representing Finkelman, called the ruling “mind-boggling.”